sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Deckahedron World invites you to:

  * Describe your character and their actions
-   * Refer to your moves to get ideas for your character
    * Act out their dialogue
    * Describe *how* they act
       - flourishes and stunts